edwardlach/soapUITest/README.md

 Summary
 =======
-This project provides a simple UI to use for testing and demonstration purposes along with [SoapUI](https://www.soapui.org).
-The API provides simple math functions for addition, subtraction, multiplication and division of a list of terms.
+This project provides a simple API to use for testing and demonstration purposes along with [SoapUI](https://www.soapui.org).
+The API provides basic math functions for addition, subtraction, multiplication and division of a list of terms.